EncyclopediaRed/btcamp-87826/content/_index.md

       - author:
           name: J. Takethewheel
           location: 'VA, USA'
-        text: >-
-          I'm not ready to be raptured yet.
+        text: "I'm not ready to be raptured yet.
 So when the apocalypse comes, I've got several Büt Camp emergency shelters.
 I love that they're environmentally friendly.
-Can't start a new world without helping out mother nature.apocalypse
+Can't start a new world without helping out mother nature.\_ Armageddon too old not to have a shelter."
   - type: promotion_section
     section_id: promotion_section
     title: A new home interior for summer